Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

 As it should be expected by now, we have that

-so the Riemann curvature tensor in Lorentz formalism is antisymmetric not only in the two coordinate indices but also in the Lorentz indices, and so as a consequence the Riemann curvature also in this formalism has the same independent contractions, which can therefore be obtained according to $G_{b\sigma}\!=\!G^{a}_{\phantom{a}b\rho\sigma}\xi^{\rho}_{a}$ for the Ricci curvature tensor, and $G\!=\!G_{a\sigma}\xi^{\sigma}_{p}\eta^{ap}$ for the Ricci curvature scalar, showing that they can be obtained by contracting either the general coordinate Greek indices or the special Lorentz Latin indices in equivalent manners.
+showing that the curvature tensor in Lorentz formalism is antisymmetric both in coordinate indices and in Lorentz indices, and so as a consequence the curvature also in this formalism has the same independent contractions which are therefore $G_{b\sigma}\!=\!G^{a}_{\phantom{a}b\rho\sigma}\xi^{\rho}_{a}$ for the \emph{Ricci curvature tensor} and $G\!=\!G_{a\sigma}\xi^{\sigma}_{p}\eta^{ap}$ for the \emph{Ricci curvature scalar}.

 After index renaming we get

 with curvature in Lorentz form as a geometric identity.